YBTopaz8/FlowHub-MAUI/README.md

 ## Currently Existing Features

-- Cross platform with between Android devices and Windows Devices.
+- An official Android Version
 - Expenditures Management (CRUD operations)
+- Income Management (CRUD Operations)
-- Report Printing for Expenditures
+- Report Printing for Expenditures : on mobile Only for now
-- Monthly Expenditures Management (CRUD Operations)
+- Monthly Expenditures Management (CRUD Operations): on mobile Only for now-
+- Login feature and Account Management.
 > More Coming Soon...

 ## Roadmap (Upcoming features)

-- An official Android Version (Coming Very Soon...)
+- Normal Planned Expenditures
 - Income, Debt Management.
-- Login feature and Account Management.
 - Application Customisation
 - True Cross-Platform interaction with One DB
 - Localization for Multilanguage and Multi Currency support.
+- Statistics, Charts and Graphs
+- Cross platform with between Android devices and Windows Devices.
+(With Cross Sync)

 > Those are just the surfaces..